microsoft-dx/iot-workshop/windows10-iot/session03/readme.md

 ![](../media/text-block.JPG)

 Then, in `MainPage.xaml.cs` add an event handler for the `Loaded` event that fires up when the page finised loading.
-In this event handler we will create a timer and ever 3 seconds we will send a string to the IoT Hub.
+In this event handler we will create a timer and every 3 seconds we will send a string to the IoT Hub.

 ```
     public sealed partial class MainPage : Page